1. WHAT IS REIKI AND HOW DOES IT WORK?

 2. WHAT TO EXPECT DURING AN IN-OFFICE REIKI SESSION

 Clients lay on a heated treatment table while the practitioner places both hands on or above your fully-clothed body to enable channeling of universal life energy to flow.
 Not one session is alike and clients may experience pulsing or tingling sensations, feelings of heat or cold, see different colors, or nothing at all.
 Deep emotions may be released causing clients to cry, laugh, cough, etc. Many people achieve similar states of mindfulness often experienced only through deep meditation during a session.

-3. WHAT CAN I EXPECT AFTER MY SESSION?
+3. WHAT CAN I EXPECT AFTER A REIKI SESSION?

 Second-degree reiki practitioners learn and receive three reiki symbols, one of which is the distance healing symbol.
-This symbol is used to allow practitioners to send reiki beyond the limitations of time and space, allowing clients to stay in the comfort of their own homes.
-You will receive a phone call at your scheduled appointment time to discuss how you feel, what your goals are, and what to expect during and after your session.
-Clients should prepare to sit or lay in a quiet space away from distractions to help clear their mind and relax.
-Session includes: reiki energetic healing, cord cutting, oracle* 3-card pull and follow-up email within 24 hours.
+This symbol is used to allow practitioners to send reiki beyond the limitations of time and space, allowing clients to receive the healing benefits of reiki in the comfort of their own homes.

 5. HOW OFTEN SHOULD I HAVE REIKI SESSIONS?